Infantile spasms is a kind of epilepsy. It usually begins in children who are less than one year old.

 - A child does not have another severe brain disorder

-In addition, BRP has resources for medical professionals to assist in helping clinicians help the parents of their patients find the resources they need after surgery.
-Educators and therapists will also find helpful resources and information including videos, guides, and relevant research.
-Patients who have undergone surgery are encouraged to register with the Global Pediatric Epilepsy Surgery Registry to help in setting future research priorities.
+In addition, PESA has resources for medical professionals to assist in helping clinicians help the parents of their patients find the resources they need after surgery.
+Educators and therapists will also find helpful resources and information, including videos, guides, and relevant research.
+Patients who have undergone surgery are encouraged to register with the Global Pediatric Epilepsy Surgery Registry to help set future research priorities.